codemagic-ci-cd/codemagic-docs/content/integrations/codepush-integration.md

 ```
 **Note**: About how to find the deployment keys, please refer to step **7**

-5. After configuring all the above-mentioned steps, it is time to set up the Codemagic side congiruations and authentication.
+5. After configuring all the above-mentioned steps, it is time to set up the Codemagic side configurations and authentication.
 For that, [contact Codemagic team](https://codemagic.io/contact/) for an access key.
 6. Add the following lines in **codemagic.yaml****:

 ```